-Revenue from BASF Corporation, the Company's new significant customer in architectural coatings and Rohm and Haas Electronic Materials CMP Inc. ("RHEM") (formerly known as "Rodel"), accounted for approximately 88% of total revenue for the year ended December 31, 2006, and revenue from the same three customers accounted for approximately 79% of total revenue in 2005.
-For the years ended December 31, 2006 and 2005, BASF accounted for 56% and 66% of our total revenue, respectively.
-If we were to lose, or receive significantly decreased orders from, any of these three customers, then our results of operations would be materially harmed.
-While our agreements with our largest customers are long-term agreements, they may be terminated by the customer with reasonable notice and do not provide any guarantees that these customers will continue to buy our products.
+Revenue from BASF Corporation, the Company's significant customer in architectural coatings and BYK-Chemie, accounted for approximately 86% of total revenue for the year ended December 31, 2007, and revenue from the same three customers accounted for approximately 81% of total revenue in 2006.
+For the years ended December 31, 2007 and 2006, BASF accounted for 49% and 56% of our total revenue, respectively.
+If we were to lose, or receive significantly decreased orders from, any of these three customers, then our results of operations could be materially harmed.
+While our agreements with two of our customers are long-term agreements, they may be terminated by the customer under certain circumstances with reasonable notice and do not provide any guarantees that these customers will continue to buy our products.
 In addition, while our agreements with BASF contain certain order requirements, the only repercussion under the agreements for missing the order requirements is that we would be freed from the exclusivity obligations under the BASF contracts.

 We have been consistently expanding both our marketing and business development efforts and our production efficiency in order to address the issues of our dependence upon a limited amount of customers, enhancement of gross profit and operating cash flows, and the achievement of profitability.
 We currently have customers that may grow to the point where they generate significant revenues and margins as relationships expand.
 Given the special nature of our products, and the fact that markets for them are not yet fully developed, it is difficult to accurately predict when additional large customers will materialize.
-Going forward, the Company's margins, as a percentage of revenue, will be dependent upon revenue mix, revenue volume and the Company's ability to continue to cut costs.
+Going forward, the Company's margins, as a percentage of revenue, will be dependent upon revenue mix, revenue volume, raw materials pricing, and the Company's ability to continue to cut costs.
 The extent of the growth in revenue volume and the related gross profit that this revenue generates, will be the main drivers in generating positive operating cash flows and, ultimately, net income.